Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Introduction

 \subsection{Our Contributions}

-Our focus in this work is to consider algorithms that attain the information theoretic lower bounds to the minimax performance metrics of bit budget constrained optimization.
-Existing works \cite{lin2020achieving, mayekar_2020}, have characterized the precise lower bounds to \eqref{eq:minimax_defn_smooth}, \eqref{eq:minimax_defn_non_smooth}, and we provide optimal algorithms which achieve these minimax lower bounds to within constant factors.
-Our contributions are as follows: \begin{enumerate}[leftmargin=*] \item We first propose \textbf{Democratic Source Coding (DSC)} which makes use of Kashin embeddings \cite{lyubarskii_2010} to compress a vector in $\Real^n$ subject to a constraint of $R$ bits per dimension. \textbf{DSC} is a polynomial-time source coding scheme and the error introduced by it is independent of the dimension $n$, which is a crucial property for efficiently compressing high-dimensional vectors.
+In this work, we consider algorithms that attain the information-theoretic lower bounds to the minimax performance metrics of bit-budget constrained optimization.
+Existing works \cite{lin2020achieving, mayekar_2020} have characterized the precise lower bounds to \eqref{eq:minimax_defn_smooth}, \eqref{eq:minimax_defn_non_smooth}, and we provide optimal algorithms that achieve these minimax lower bounds to within constant factors while requiring $O(n^2)$ computation.
+Our contributions are as follows: \begin{enumerate}[label=(\alph*)] \item We first propose \textbf{Democratic Source Coding (DSC)} which use Kashin embeddings \cite{lyubarskii_2010} to compress a vector in $\Real^n$ subject to a constraint of $R$ bits per dimension. \textbf{DSC} is a polynomial-time source coding scheme and its error is independent of the dimension $n$; a crucial property for efficiently compressing high-dimensional vectors.